gregrickaby/nextjs-github-pages/README.md

 ### Next.js Config

-First, you need to configure Next.js to support static exports.
-To do this, specifiy the output type as `export`, set the base path, and disable automatic image optimization [since dynamic features don't work](https://nextjs.org/blog/next-12-3#disable-image-optimization-stable) with static exports.
+First, you need to configure Next.js to [deploy static exports](https://nextjs.org/docs/app/building-your-application/deploying/static-exports).
+This is required for GitHub Pages to work.

 1. Open the `next.config.mjs` file
 2. Add the following: